 Ashfield lies in the eastern foothills of The Berkshires, with several high hills, including Ridge Hill, in the northern portion of town.
 The town is at the junction of the north-south Route 112 and the east-west Route 116, which are combined for 1.4 miles south of Ashfield Lake.
 It is located approximately twelve miles west of I-91, the nearest interstate.
 Ashfield is 40.27 square miles in area, with a population of approximately 1,700.

-- Ashfield Lake & Belding Park, is located on Main St. (Route 116), just east of the intersection with Route 112, and has a public boat launch on Ashfield Lake and picnic facilities.
-The lake has a beach with restrooms and a lifeguard during the summer months for residents only.
+- Ashfield Lake & Belding Memorial Park, is located on Main St. (Route 116), just east of the intersection with Route 112, and has a public boat launch on Ashfield Lake and picnic facilities.
+The beach is for town residents only.
+Belding Memmorial Park, off Main Street, offers lake views, a picnic area, boat access and is open to the public.
 Canoeing, fishing, swimming and diving from the dock are all popular activities.

 - Bear Swamp Reservation, Hawley Road, about 1/2 mile west of the town center.
 Hike three miles of trails, some steep in places, to a nearby beaver pond and terrific views of hillside orchards spreading below and the distant Green Mountains.